o3de/sig-graphics-audio/testing-guidance/Atom-Automation-Strategy.md

 ### Python LYTestTools (LYTT pytest)

-Priority: High (used by other methods for inclusion in AR and other systems)

 Owner: O3DE outside of Atom

 LyTestTools is a pytest based framework for running tests.
 This can manage fixtures and launch application under test.
 This provides common functionality for path resolution and other utilities used by other systems.